chaudhary1337/chaudhary1337.github.io/TryHackMe/Madness.md

 PS: It is also a good idea to download the image ... just in case, you know?

-### Hidden Directory Exploration
+### 1.4.
+Hidden Directory Exploration
 ![The hidden directory screenshot, asking for a secret number](https://i.imgur.com/oih7N23.png)

 Info gathered:
 - We have to enter a secret
-- Source code mentiones something about the type of input and the size of input.
+- Source code mentions something about the type of input and the size of input.
 - The question is thus: How do we input?

-### Finding the Secret
+### 1.5.
+Finding the Secret
 Trying the below gives us an expected response.
 Note how the parameter is accepted.
 ```
 ┌──(kali㉿kali)-[/tmp]